We are dedicated to changing the face of tech.

 Case studies

 codebar has something for every community member to grow within a setting that suits them best.
-Over the years, our initiatives have grown from offering regular free workshops, to organising festivals, job fairs, and hosting community-run events.
+Over the years, our initiatives have grown from offering regular free workshops to organising festivals, job fairs, and hosting community-run events.
 We run virtual and in-person events to reach as many people as possible.
 From this, our attendees say:

 “The community is fantastic.
 I really enjoy hearing about people’s journeys.
 [There are] so many different paths people are walking on!
 And people are generally amazingly helpful.
 I love being part of codebar and going to events.
 I feel I belong.
 I feel I have my community.”

-"The codebar community is incredibly supportive and ensures that anyone learning programming or improving their programming skills is very welcome.
-If it wasn’t for te codebar community, I doubt I would still be working in tech."
+“The codebar community is incredibly supportive and ensures that anyone learning programming or improving their programming skills is very welcome.
+If it wasn’t for the codebar community, I doubt I would still be working in tech.”

 Workshops

-Through our workshops, we have created vibrant, collaborative environments for minorities to learn HTML/CSS, JavaScript, Ruby, Python and Git.
+Through our workshops, we have created vibrant, collaborative environments for minorities to learn HTML/CSS, JavaScript, Ruby, Python, and Git.
 Companies partner with us to host these workshops at their space, therefore helping aspiring developers expand their industry exposure early in their careers.

 Our attendees are able to learn and thrive in these workshops, with one community member stating: “Each time I would come out of a workshop feeling energised, and that would help me keep focused on my journey and not give up.”